jayden-n/coin-tracker/README.md

 # Coin Tracker 💰

-Coin Tracker is a crypto currency tracking website that allows users to create their account with user login authentication, which then helps them to add their favorite crypto coin to wishlist!
+Coin Tracker is a crypto currency tracking website that allows users to create their account with user login authentication, which then helps them to add their favorite crypto coin to their wishlist!

 ## Available Scripts